-The models are displayed with four dioramas illustrating life between decks c1650, a ship model maker's shop c1700, navigation and signaling c 1750 and a quarterdeck c1800.
-The models represent almost every rate and type of warship built between the mid-1600s and the 1840s, from a huge "first rate" ship-of-the-line carrying 100 guns to a "sixth rate" vessel of only twenty guns.
+The models are displayed with four dioramas which illustrate: life between decks c.1650, a ship model maker's shop c.1700, navigation and signaling c.1750 and a quarterdeck c.1800.
+The Rogers Collection models represent almost every rate and type of warship built between the mid-1600s and the 1840s, from a huge "first rate" ship-of-the-line carrying 100 guns to a "sixth rate" vessel of only twenty guns.
 In addition to the larger models, the gallery displays a royal yacht, an admiral's barge, and several ships' boats.
 Completed models may have open-framed or solid hulls.
 They can be either fully rigged or unrigged.

 Bone Model Display

 The Naval Academy's bone model collection ranks as one of the largest in the world.
-The exhibit is a poignant, fascinating tribute to the skill of prisoners who were kept in deplorable conditions for years on end.
-These artifacts were carved from the bones of the beef rations allowed French prisoners-of-war during their incarceration in England.
+The exhibit is a poignant and fascinating tribute to the skill of prisoners who were kept in deplorable conditions for years on end.
+These artifacts were carved from the bones of the beef rations allowed to French prisoners-of-war during their incarceration in England.

 The crafting of this type of model was characteristic of the period of the Anglo-French wars (1756-1815), and most of these works were produced during the Napoleonic Wars.
 While not built to scale, these miniature vessels are every bit as thorough in their workmanship as their wooden counterparts.

 Cases and Prints in the Gallery of Ships